Venkat3103/Fetch_DE_Challenge/README.md

 To read messages from the Amazon SQS queue, I used the boto3 library, which is the AWS SDK for Python.
 Reading the message involves two steps - i.
 Client initialization and ii.
 Receive messages.
 <br />
 * SQS Client Initialization: A client for SQS is created using boto3.client('sqs', creds).
 The client is configured with the endpoint URL, region, and credentials, which work with localstack.
-* Receive Messages: Messages are received using sqs.receive_message(...), which pulls messages from the specified SQS queue.
+* Receive Messages: Messages are received using sqs.receive_message(), which pulls messages from the specified SQS queue.
 The function uses long polling (WaitTimeSeconds=20), a strategy that reduces the number of empty responses by allowing the SQS service to wait until a message is available in the queue before sending a response.
 This method is efficient because it reduces the number of API calls made when the queue is empty and can retrieve messages as soon as they become available.

 <b> 2.
 What type of data structures should be used?</b>